 This method allows you to evaluate projects of any size, and its results are understandable to the quality control and customers.

 The name of this estimation technique speaks for itself.
 Whereas in previous methods, defining project requirements preceded budget and deadline planning, in the case of the current technique, the evaluation process has become more agile and supports continuous delivery.
 It is very relevant in today’s rapidly changing IT environment.

-Agile Estimation considers both previous experience and current information.
+Agile Estimation considers both previous experience with software testing estimation and current information.
 Planning Poker and T-Shirt Sizing are the best known agile methods for evaluating software testing efforts.

 The experience-based approach

 To apply this technique to evaluating software testing efforts, the test team must have extensive relevant experience.
 The evaluation is done based on those projects that have already been tested by the team before.

 There are two methods for applying the experience-based approach:

 analog: testers take the assessment of a similar project as a basis;